Electric Ireland Dublin: everything you need to know

 The carbon tax is also set to increase in the 2020 budget and this will also have a negative effect on the ability of lower-income households to meet their energy needs.

-It is unfortunate that one of the often touted ways to better manage energy needs on a budget is by installing PAYG meters when you consider that PAYG is also more expensive than regular 24-hour meter tariffs.
+It is unfortunate that one of the often touted ways to better manage energy needs on a budget is by installing PAYG meters (to top up as needed rather than pay a monthly bill) when you consider that PAYG is also more expensive than regular 24-hour meter tariffs.

 By working to improve the energy efficiency of a household through grants from the SEAI, residents can greatly reduce the risk of fuel poverty.
 However, upgrading the energy efficiency of a residence is the responsibility of the landlord, not the tenant.